notvikke/portfolio/content/authors/admin/_index.md

 ## About Me

 Hi!
-I'm Vignesh Nambiar, a Data Analyst skilled in transforming sales and financial data into actionable insights using tools like Python, R, SQL, and Tableau.
-With a Master's in Business Analysis and Big Data from IE University and consulting experience at Capgemini, I bring strong communication skills and a knack for working in diverse environments.
+I am a Data Analyst skilled in transforming a variety of datasets into actionable insights.
+With a Master's in Business Analysis and Big Data from IE University in Madrid and consulting experience at Capgemini, I bring strong communication skills and a knack for working in dynamic environments.
 I'm passionate about machine learning and AI, constantly exploring new ways to enhance decision-making and drive business growth through data.